MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-dependency-scanning-ecosystems.md

 ## npm

-Dependency scanning detects any root `package.json` files but doesn't resolve specific package versions without a package restore at build time even if dependencies in the `package.json` are not semanatically versioned.
+Dependency scanning detects any root `package.json` files but doesn't resolve specific package versions without a package restore at build time even if dependencies in the `package.json` aren't semantically versioned.

 ## NuGet

-Without a package restore, dependency scanning doesn't resolve any specific package versions even if dependencies in the `*.csproj` are not semanatically versioned.
+Without a package restore, dependency scanning doesn't resolve any specific package versions even if dependencies in the `*.csproj` aren't semantically versioned.

 ## pip

-Use pip v22.2.0 or higher to enable use of `pip report` scanning, which provides more accurate detection.
+Use `pip v22.2.0` or higher to enable use of `pip report` scanning, which provides more accurate detection.

-The enviroment variable `PIP_INDEX_URL` is used to determine what package feed should be used for `pip install --report detection`.
-The default value will use the PyPi index unless pip defaults have been configured globally.
+The environment variable `PIP_INDEX_URL` is used to determine what package feed should be used for `pip install --report detection`.
+The default value uses the PyPi index unless pip defaults are configured globally.